Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

     cards support ~ 11 bpc framebuffers at all.
 Radeon HD-7000 and earlier can only
     truly process up to 10 bpc, so 'EnableNative11BitFramebuffer' may not gain you any
     precision over 'EnableNative10BitFramebuffer' in practice on these cards.
 AMD cards
-    of the "Sea Islands" family or later, mostly models from the year \>= 2014, should be
+    of the "Sea Islands" family or later, mostly models from the year \>= 2014, are
-    able to process and output up to 12 bpc over HDMI or [DisplayPort](DisplayPort), so they'd be able
+    able to process and output up to 12 bpc over HDMI or [DisplayPort](DisplayPort), so they can
-    to output true ~11 bpc images.
-However, this hasn't been verified by us so far due to
+    output true ~11 bpc images.
-    lack of suitable hardware - we don't know if it really works.

   So obviously: Measure very carefully on your setup what kind of precision you really
   get and make sure not to be fooled by dithering if you need precise low-level control